kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-protobuf.md

 const user = await client.GetUser({ id: 1 });
 console.log(user.name);
 ```

+### Using Protobuf schemas with JSON
+In many production systems, `.proto` files are still used as schemas, but the actual data exchanged is JSON, not binary.
+It’s easier to debug and inspect over HTTP.

+Your codebase likely has generated `serialize` and `deserialize` methods for each message type.
+They map between field names and short tags like `{A: ..., B: ...}`, which correspond to the field numbers in your `.proto` file.
+- Those letters correspond to field numbers (1, 2, 3...), encoded deterministically by the generator to make JSON smaller and avoid name collisions.
+- The backend never depends on "name" or "id" directly — only on the tag numbers defined in your `.proto` file.

+This compact JSON format isn’t limited to APIs.
+In SSR or hybrid systems, the backend embeds a bootstrap variable directly into the HTML.
+That variable is a serialized Protobuf message, but encoded as JSON.
+The frontend needs to deserialize it to restore the same typed data structures that the backend used.

+This pattern predates full gRPC designs.
+It worked well for systems that shared schemas between backend and frontend.
+Modern Protobuf (proto3) has since moved toward binary or structured JSON transport through official tools like gRPC-Web.
+These newer patterns preserve field names, provide built-in JSON mapping, and integrate naturally with TypeScript, making them easier to debug and more maintainable.

 ## Protobuf and gRPC
 gRPC is a high-performance communication framework like REST, but more efficient and strongly typed.
 It allows one program (like your frontend) to call a function that actually runs on another computer (like your backend), almost as if it were a local call.